charredUtensil/hognose/README.md

 Unfortunately, things have been changing so quickly that seeds still aren't generating consistent caverns between versions.

+0x659f9b99 - Find a ruined base in a lava cavern 0x65a20857 - A large water lake in a lava cavern

 ## Were any of these Qs actually FA'ed?

 No.